Deliciously Rustic Pasta Recipes, No Tomato Sauce Required

 - 4 ounces spaghetti, linguine, or other similarly shaped pasta

-- Chunk of Pecorino Romano, for grating
+- A chunk of Pecorino Romano, for grating

-Directions: Bring a large pot of salted water to a boil.
+Bring a large pot of salted water to a boil.
 Cook the pasta until just barely al dente.

 Drain the pasta, reserving a cup of the cooking water.
-Toss the pasta in the skillet with the bread crumb mixture.
+Toss the pasta in the skillet with the breadcrumb mixture.
 Drizzle with oil.
 If the mixture seems dry, add a bit of the pasta cooking water.
 If using, sprinkle with grated Pecorino Romano to taste.

-6. Spaghetti alla Foriana
+6. Spaghetti alla foriana

 Cookbook author and food writer Eugenia Bone shared her father’s recipe for spaghetti alla foriana with Food52, claiming that she often serves it to vegetarians for the epiphany they have.
-This is the sort of sauce that gets better and better when it sits in the fridge under a layer of olive oil.
+It has the sort of sauce that gets better and better when it sits in the fridge under a layer of olive oil.
 Bone uses it for everything from this pasta dish to stuffing pork chops and seasoning seafood stew.
 It’s a classic southern Italian sauce that, according to Saveur, hails from the island of Ischia off the coast of Naples and is often eaten during Lent.